codefresh-io/docs.codefresh.io/_posts/2024-03-28-mar-release-notes.md

 ##### Pipelines
 * “Unknown error” failure on cloning a pipeline that includes a trigger.
 * Debug mode fails to execute or hangs with engine version 1.169.1 and higher.
+* Metrics tab for pipeline build displays CPU utilization incorrectly as 100% instead of the actual usage.
 * Long loading time for Git repos when creating new pipelines and triggers.